 Use this valve to take samples of the effluent from the first canister.
 Using silver test papers, check the sample to see when the first canister is spent.
 Silver test paper can detect silver at levels between 200 and 500 parts per million (ppm).
 When your first canister reaches this level, it is time to rotate it out, putting your second canister first in line and adding a new, second canister.
 In addition, if your tubing between canisters is clear plastic, you can visually inspect the solution flowing through — if it is brown or has debris in it, this is a good sign that the working ability of the first canister is spent.

-Take periodic samples of recovered silver-bearing waste over the life span of a canister and have the waste analyzed for silver to see if it meets hazardous waste and local sewer silver discharge limits.
-Keep a file with all test data in it — you’ll have a starting point from which to make refinements to your on-site process.
+Take periodic samples of recovered silver-bearing waste over the life span of a canister and have the waste analyzed by a laboratory for silver to see if it meets hazardous waste and local sewer silver discharge limits.
+Keep a file with all test data in it — you’ll have a starting point from which to make refinements to your process.

 Work closely with your supplier for help in developing a changeover schedule based on your volumes of silver-bearing solutions.
 Ask your supplier if they provide a full service waste management arrangement.